zhouy7x/benchmarking/tools/acceptResults/README.md

 The plan is to automate much of this install through an Ansible template.

 # Running

-To run cd into the benchmarking/tools/acceptResults directory and then run
+To run cd into the benchmarking/tools/acceptResults directory, node version must be v4.x, and then run
 <PRE>
-node bridge.js LISTEN_IP
+node bridge.js
 </PRE>

 where LISTEN_IP is the ip of the address for the server to listen on.
 Currently